 Some will do group coach tours, some will organise the whole trip for you but allow you to self drive, some will be luxurious and take you from point to point.
 No matter what you want you’ll be able to find a tour group to help.

-Some of the tour groups from the UK that have come recommended are Virgin Holidays (my Father in Law travelled with these guys – they do self drive itineraries) and Titan Tours who do more luxury end escorted tours.
+Some of the tour groups from the UK that have come recommended are Virgin Holidays (my Father in Law travelled with these and recommends – they do self drive itineraries) and Titan Tours who do more luxury end escorted tours.
 If the thought of all this trip planning is putting you off then do check them out as they have so much experience in these areas you’ll have a great time!

 Planning your itinerary